Ascension

 • The Nativity of the Lord: In the most humble of settings, our Savior is born.
 The news is announced to lowly shepherds, who are the first to witness the God-made-Man, a baby who sleeps in a manger.

-• The Presentation at the Temple: Like all Jewish parents, Mary and Joseph bring their first born son to the temple in Jerusalem for consecration.
+• The Presentation at the Temple: Like all Jewish parents, Mary and Joseph bring their firstborn son to the temple in Jerusalem for consecration.
 There, Simeon (a man known for his holiness) declares that he may now die as he has seen his Savior – in the arms of these two young parents.

 • The Finding of the Child Jesus in the Temple: As Mary and Joseph return from Jerusalem to Galilee following the Passover, they realize Jesus is not in the crowd they are traveling with.
-Rushing back to Jerusalem, they find the 12 year old Jesus teaching in the Temple.
+Rushing back to Jerusalem, they find the 12-year-old Jesus teaching in the Temple.
 Despite how distraught they are, Jesus tells them, “Why were you looking for me?
 Did you not know that I must be in my Father’s house?”
 (Lk.
 2:50) Despite their joy upon finding Jesus safe, Mary and Joseph do not understand what this means.
 However, Jesus returns with them to Galilee where He “was obedient to them; and his mother kept all these things in her heart.”
 (Lk 2;51)

 St. John Paul II said, “To meditate upon the ‘joyful’ mysteries, then, is to enter into the ultimate causes and the deepest meaning of Christian joy.”
-It is the joy of knowing that our Father in Heaven loved us enough to send His Son to save us from sin, to earthly parents who, despite not wholly understanding, were willing to always obey God’s will.
+It is the joy of knowing that our Father in Heaven loved us enough to send His Son to save us from sin to earthly parents who, despite not wholly understanding, were willing to always obey God’s will.

 joy